awsdocs/amazon-elasticache-docs/doc_source/memcache/Clusters.Delete.md

 aws elasticache delete-cache-cluster --cache-cluster-id my-cluster
 ```

 The `delete-cache-cluster` CLI action only deletes one cache cluster\.
-To delete multiple cache clusters, call `delete-cache-cluster` for each cache cluster you want to delete\.
+To delete multiple cache clusters, call `delete-cache-cluster` for each cache cluster that you want to delete\.
 You do not need to wait for one cache cluster to finish deleting before deleting another\.

 For Linux, macOS, or Unix: